shibatch/tlfloat/README.md

 ### Development status

-* This software is currently at the alpha development stage, and thus there may be major changes to the API.
+* This software is currently at the alpha development stage

 * The following features will be added in future releases
   * Further documentation
   * More testing
-    * Add testers for I/O functions
+    * Add more testers for I/O functions
-  * C API / pre-C++20 API
+  * Pre-C++20 API
   * Interoperability with SLEEF
   * Big endian support
   * Remaining math functions in math.h